The Clerk's Tale

-"The Clerk's Tale" is the first tale of Group E (Fragment IV) in Geoffrey Chaucer's The Canterbury Tales.
-It is preceded by The Summoner's Tale and followed by The Merchant's Tale.
-The Clerk of Oxenford (modern Oxford) is a student of what would nowadays be considered philosophy or theology.
+"The Clerk's Tale" is one of Chaucer's Canterbury Tales, told by the Clerk of Oxford, a student of what would nowadays be considered philosophy or theology.
 He tells the tale of Griselda, a young woman whose husband tests her loyalty in a series of cruel torments that recall the biblical Book of Job.

 Plot

-The Clerk's tale is about a marquis of Saluzzo in Piedmont in Italy named Walter, a bachelor who is asked by his subjects to marry to provide an heir.
+"The Clerk's Tale" is about a marquis of Saluzzo in Piedmont in Italy named Walter, a bachelor who is asked by his subjects to marry to provide an heir.
 He assents and decides he will marry a peasant, named Griselda.
 Griselda is a poor girl, used to a life of pain and labour, who promises to honour Walter's wishes in all things.

 After Griselda has borne him a daughter, Walter decides to test her loyalty.
 He sends an officer to take the baby, pretending it will be killed, but actually conveying it in secret to Bologna.
 Griselda, because of her promise, makes no protest at this but only asks that the child be buried properly.
 When she bears a son several years later, Walter again has him taken from her under identical circumstances.

 Finally, Walter determines one last test.
 He has a papal bull of annulment forged which enables him to leave Griselda, and informs her that he intends to remarry.
 As part of his deception, he employs Griselda to prepare the wedding for his new bride.
 Meanwhile, he has brought the children from Bologna, and he presents his daughter as his intended wife.
 Eventually, he informs Griselda of the deceit, who is overcome by joy at seeing her children alive, and they live happily ever after.